marikachrisanthopoulos/PyBer_Analysis/README.md

 ![% of Total Drivers by City Type](https://github.com/marikachrisanthopoulos/PyBer_Analysis/blob/main/Analysis/Fig7.png)

-This final multiple line chart displays the total fare by city type.
+This final multiple-line chart displays the total fare by city type.
 As easily recognizable by this graph, rural cities have the highest fares per ride, while urban cities have the lowest fares.

 ![Total fare by City Type](https://github.com/marikachrisanthopoulos/PyBer_Analysis/blob/main/Analysis/Pyber_fare_summary.png)

 ## Summary
+Three business suggestions for the CEO based on these results include:
+- Increasing the total number of drivers in both rural and suburban cities; making this change would probably increase the number of rides in both types of cities.
+- Decreasing the rate of fares for rural cities; this change would also probabbly increase the number of rides in rural cities.
+-